 Using donor sperm – What to consider

+In some countries, it is determined by law whether to use one or the other option and you must check this with your own country’s legislation.
 You can get a full guide about what to consider when choosing a sperm donor here.

-Personal messages from couples with donor children
+Personal messages from couples with donor-conceived children

-“My husband and I have waited so long to be able to have a baby and thanks to Cryos, we were able to!
+My husband and I have waited so long to be able to have a baby and thanks to Cryos, we were able to!
 Despite all the side effects, being pregnant was an incredible experience and I am so thankful.
 Our little Louis is now 4 1/2 months old, and I still can't believe it.
 I love my life!
-Thank you to all the donors who make this possible.”BenedicteUK
+Thank you to all the donors who make this possible.BenedicteUK

-“Words cannot describe the pride, joy and love we feel since our baby boy came into our live in August 2016.
+Words cannot describe the pride, joy and love we feel since our baby boy came into our live in August 2016.
 The unconditional love we feel holding this tiny, dependent person who already has his own character, is so much greater than life itself!
 We will always be thankful to our donor.
 Not knowing us, but to be so unselfish to make sure we (and others) are able to welcome the greatest gift of life.
 Making sure to thoroughly describe himself and his relatives so we know just a bit, being able to be honest to our new born when he starts asking questions in a few years’ time.
 And last but not least the great guidance from Cryos to make it all possible!
-Thank you to you all.”AnnaThe Netherlands
+Thank you to you all.AnnaThe Netherlands

-“We got a beautiful son thanks to Cryos and the donor who made it possible for us to have a family to love.
-Thanks to all!”Anonymousx
+We got a beautiful son thanks to Cryos and the donor who made it possible for us to have a family to love.
+Thanks to all!Anonymousx

-Connect with others who experience infertility problems
+Connect with others who experience fertility problems

-It can be comforting to share thoughts and experiences with people in the same situation as you.
-Therefore, we encourage you to join our Facebook group Family Dreams, where the members can talk about fertility treatment, donor sperm, and all related topics on the journey towards parenthood.
+When experiencing childlessness, it can be comforting to share thoughts and experiences with people in the same situation as you.
+Therefore, we encourage you to join our Facebook group join our Facebook group 'Family Dreams', where you can talk to others about fertility treatment, donor sperm, and all related topics on the journey towards parenthood.
 The Facebook group is a nice and friendly place to connect with like-minded people.